Non-Library Volunteer Opportunities

 The services of Alameda County Library are augmented by the contributions of many volunteers who give generously of their time to help in the branch libraries and in our outreach programs.

-Volunteers with Senior Services take books and other materials to shut-ins who are unable to visit the library.
+Volunteers with Accessibility Services take books and other materials to shut-ins who are unable to visit the library.
 Volunteers with the Fremont Main Library's Booklegger program visit K-8 classes in Fremont with intriguing stories from books to introduce children to the pleasure of reading.

 Every month there are between 200 and 250 volunteers helping in Alameda County Library branches.
 Volunteers assist in a variety of support activities including preparing uncataloged paperback books for circulation, putting books in order on the shelves, checking-in and labeling new telephone directories, reshelving certain materials or working on special projects.